cornernote/yii-return-url/README.md

 # Yii ReturnUrl

-Maintain the state of Return Urls in the request.
+Maintain the state of Return Urls by using the request.

 You might be saying, Yii already handles a returnUrl perfectly fine with the `CWebUser::getReturnUrl()` and `CWebUser::setReturnUrl()` methods.
 Why not use those?